-Our core area of expertise is in cell cycle biology and we focus primarily on the development of orallyavailable anticancer agents that target the cell cycle with the aim of slowing the progression or shrinking the size of tumors, and enhancing the quality of life and improving survival rates of cancer patients.
+Our core area of expertise is in cell cycle biology and we focus primarily on the development of orally-available anticancer agents that target the cell cycle with the aim of slowing the progression or shrinking the size of tumors, and enhancing the quality of life and improving survival rates of cancer patients.
 We are generating several families of anticancer drugs that act on the cell cycle including nucleoside analogues, cyclin dependent kinase or CDK inhibitors and Aurora kinase/Vascular Endothelial Factor Receptor 2 or AK/VEGFR2 inhibitors.
 Although a number of pharmaceutical and biotechnology companies are currently attempting to develop nucleoside analogues, CDK inhibitor and AK inhibitor drugs, we believe that our drug candidates are differentiated in that they are orally-available and interact with unique target profiles and mechanisms.
 For example we believe that our sapacitabine is the only orally-available nucleoside analogue presently being tested in Phase 3 trial in AML and in Phase 2 for MDS and seliciclib is the most advanced orally-available CDK inhibitor currently in Phase 2 trials.
 Although our resources are primarily directed towards advancing our anticancer drug candidate sapacitabine through in-house development activities we are also progressing, but with lower levels of investment than in previous years, our other novel drug series which are at earlier stages.
-As a consequence of our continued focus on sapacitabine clinical development and related cost reduction program, research and development expenditures for the year ended December 31, 2010 decreased \$3.4 million, or 34%, from \$9.8 million for the year ended December 31, 2009 to \$6.4 million for the year ended December 31, 2010.
-Research and development expenditures for the year ended December 31, 2009 were reduced by \$9.1 million, or 48%, from \$18.9 million for the year ended December 31, 2008 to \$9.8 million for the year ended December 31, 2009.
+As a consequence of our continued focus on sapacitabine clinical development and related cost reduction program, research and development expenditures for the year ended December 31, 2009 to \$6.4 million for the year ended December 31, 2009 were reduced by \$9.1 million, or 48%, from \$18.9 million for the year ended December 31, 2008 to \$9.8 million for the year ended December 31, 2009.